gt-crnch-rg/read-the-docs/docs/general/using-slurm-examples.rst

                 JOBID PARTITION     NAME     USER ST       TIME  NODES NODELIST(REASON) 382     debug interact gburdell3  R       0:04      1 octavius1

-Finally, you can access the interactive job with a bash shell using ``salloc`` and ``ssh``.
-We no longer recommend using srun based on recent SchedMD guidance.
+Note that on some nodes running ``salloc`` may not automatically give you an interactive shell.
+In this case, please connect to your job using the JOBID.

 .. code:: shell

    $ salloc --jobid=<JOB_ID_ALLOCATED> --pty bash -i

 Typically you do not need to include the "jobid" parameter for ``srun`` after using ``salloc`` but is included here for illustration.

-Interactive jobs can also be run with Slurm using just one ``srun``
+Interactive jobs can also be run with Slurm using ``srun`` command:
-command:

 .. code:: shell

-   $ srun -p debug  --nodes=1 --ntasks-per-node=1 --time=01:00:00 --pty bash -i
+   $ srun -p rg-dev  --nodes=1 --ntasks-per-node=1 --time=01:00:00 --pty bash -i
+     ...
+     gburdell@hawksbill:~$

 For more information on ``salloc``, please go here: `Slurm salloc <https://slurm.schedmd.com/salloc.html>`__.